ghdl/ghdl/doc/using/InvokingGHDL.rst

 IEEE library pitfalls
 =====================

-When you use options :option:`--ieee=synopsys <--ieee>` or :option:`--ieee=mentor <--ieee>`, the ``ieee`` library contains non standard packages such as ``std_logic_arith``.
+When you use options :option:`--ieee=synopsys <--ieee>`, the ``ieee`` library contains non standard packages such as ``std_logic_arith``.
 These packages are not standard because there are not described by an IEEE standard, even if they have been put in the `IEEE` library.
 Furthermore, they are not really de-facto standard, because there are slight differences between the packages of Mentor and those of Synopsys.
 Furthermore, since they are not well thought out, their use has pitfalls.
 For example, this description has an error during compilation:

 .. code-block:: VHDL